Payouts

 Bash

-Now access http://localhost:3000 and after some seconds you should see a result like this in your browser:
+Access http://localhost:3000 and after a few seconds you should see a result like this in your browser:

 JSON